-(aA) The name, address, and claim identifying information of the worker;

-- (bB) A list of physicians, including names and addresses, who have previously provided medical services to the worker on the claim, or who have previously provided medical services to the worker related to the claimed conditions; - (eC) The date the worker requested a hearing and a copy of the hearing request; - (dD) A copy of the insurer's denial letter; and - (eE) Documents that demonstrate that the attending physician or authorized nurse practitioner diddoes not concur with the independent medical examination report or reports, if available. - (b) The director will determine the worker is eligible for an exam if: - (A) The worker or insurer provides documents that demonstrate that the attending physician or authorized nurse practitioner does not concur with the independent medical examination report or reports; or - (B) The director has not received documents that demonstrate the attending physician or authorized nurse practitioner does or does not concur with the report or reports, and at least 30 days after the worker's request for hearing under subsection (1)(a) of this rule have passed.
+- (A) The name, address, and claim identifying information of the worker; - (B) A list of physicians, including names and addresses, who have previously provided medical services to the worker on the claim, or who have previously provided medical services to the worker related to the claimed conditions; - (C) The date the worker requested a hearing and a copy of the hearing request; - (D) A copy of the insurer's denial letter; and - (E) Documents that demonstrate that the attending physician or authorized nurse practitioner does not concur with the independent medical examination report or reports, if available. - (b) The director will determine the worker is eligible for an exam if the eligibility criteria in section (1) of this rule are met and: - (A) The worker or insurer provides documents that demonstrate that the attending physician or authorized nurse practitioner does not concur with the independent medical examination report or reports; or - (B) The director has not received documents that demonstrate the attending physician or authorized nurse practitioner does or does not concur with the report or reports, and at least 30 days after the worker's request for hearing under subsection (1)(a) of this rule have passed.